 How Peninsula Academy will help you?

-Our STEM writing camp from Jan 17 to Feb 14 will help you write a stellar piece for this contest.
-Our camp includes five 2-hour sessions on the weekends.
+Our STEM writing camp from Jan 16 to Mar 6 will help you write a stellar piece for this contest.
+Our camp includes seven 2-hour sessions on the weekends.
 We will guide you how to write technical or scientific knowledge for a general reader and how to communicate facts and research in a way that is engaging and enlightening.
 Equally important, we will also teach you steps and strategies to edit your essay.
 Can't think of a topic?
 We will brainstorm with you, from why we are addicted to our phones, how bacteria may help us fight cancer, to how architects build beautiful things in the world's harshest environments, and the possibility is limitless!

-Note that if consider yourself an advanced writer who doesn't need this systematic training camp, we will connect you with Cris and TJ for private coaching and editing sessions.
+Note that if you consider yourself an advanced writer who doesn't need this systematic training camp, we will connect you with Theo for private coaching and editing sessions.

 Who can participate?